silentpete/vagrant-box-process-centos/README.md

-# CENTOS 7 1708 VIRTUAL BOX PROCESS (https://www.vagrantup.com/docs/virtualbox/boxes.html)
+# CENTOS 7 1708 VIRTUAL BOX PROCESS
 This is an at home effort to get more familiar with creating Vagrant Boxes.

+In this write up, you should be able to follow along and end up with an CentOS 7 base development environment up and running.

 ## STEPS
 This process was completed from a Windows 10 environment.
 To start, download and install the required software.
 - CentOS (tested with: 1708 - https://www.centos.org/)